ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/08-shortest-paths-problems.md

 - Prio 2: use cases
 :::

-### Shortest-paths on unweighted graphs

-If you have an unweighted graph, the [shortest path]{.term} between two vertices is the smallest number of edges you have to pass to get from one of the vertices to the other.
+If you have an *unweighted* graph, the [shortest path]{.term} between two vertices is the smallest number of edges you have to pass to get from one of the vertices to the other.

 If you agument the [breadth-first search]{.term} algorithm from @sec:breadth-first-search